eHarmony/aloha/src/site/markdown/model_formats.md

 #### (R) features

 `features` is the map of features that are included in the model.
-The keys in the `features` represent the feature names in the values can take on one of two forms.
+The keys in the `features` represent the feature names; the values can take on one of two forms.
 They can either be a String or a JSON object.
 If they are a JSON object, they must have the following format:

 <table>